 Having a service dog isn’t all puppy cuddles and sloppy kisses…it’s hard!
 It’s can be tough to navigate the large amount of legal information, and figuring out when to take action to protect your rights.

-In an effort to keep all the legal mumbo jumbo straight, I created this guide to help myself (and hopefully you!) navigate all the confusion!
+In an effort to keep all the legal mumbo jumbo straight, I created this guide to help you navigate all the confusion!

 This article is divided into 4 sections: 1) Disability Basics 2) Service Animal Basics 3) Public Access FAQ and, 4) Access Issues and How to Handle them.